 The planning permission process should take around two months.
 The government has put pressure on performance which is now linked to planning and finance departments, so councillors can’t drag their feet for too long.

-Your local authority will consider your application carefully, and you’ll find that most of the more straightforward applications will be seen within an 8 week period.
+Your local authority will consider your application carefully, and you’ll find that most of the more straightforward planning applications will be seen within an 8 week period.

 The cost for a single full application is £385 in Wales, England, Scotland and Northern Ireland.

 Planning permission will be subject to conditions which must be agreed within a certain time period.
-They’re an important part of the process and if you don’t comply it can result in a breach of condition notice for which you cannot appeal.
+They’re an important part of the planning application process and if you don’t comply it can result in a breach of condition notice for which you cannot appeal.
 You may find that the conditions given to you are relatively simple and apply only to such things as the materials matching the existing ones.

 There are material considerations which must also be considered and some of them are included here: